Kir-w/Academic-projects-23-24/README.md

 For the Connect 4 (Python) : it's playable as a player vs the programmed AI.
 If played against another AI from another team, the results are not very good :/, but we did our best at that time.

+For Analyse de données Python - Valeurs foncières 22 : initially a notebook, the goal was to make more than 20 diverse interpretations and visualizations, using 2022 and 2019 real estate values.